Talk Therapy in Seattle

 - Stress related to work, relationships, finances, school, or parenting

-- Reduce Anxiety or Depression
+- Reduce anxiety or depression

 - Resolve past trauma